Al-Jawbari

 ʿAbd al-Raḥīm ibn ʿUmar ibn Abī Bakr Jamāl al-Dīn al-Dimashqī, commonly known as al-Jawbarī (الجوبري; fl.
 619/1222), was a medieval Syrian Arab author and scholar known for his denunciation of alchemy.

 Born in Jawbar, Syria, Al-Jawbari traveled extensively throughout the Islamic Empire, including visits as far as India.
 Among other locations, the scholar lived in Harrân and Kôniya.

-Al-Jawbari wrote the "Book of Selected Disclosure of Secrets" (Kitāb al-mukhtār fī kashf al-asrār), exposing the fraudulence he had seen practiced by alchemists and money changers.
-He wrote of "the people of al-Kimya (alchemists) who know three hundred ways of making dupes".
+Al-Jawbari wrote his Kitāb al-mukhtār fī kashf al-asrār (Book of Selected Disclosure of Secrets), exposing the fraudulence he had seen practiced by alchemists and money changers.
+Among others, he wrote of "the people of al-Kimya (alchemists) who know three hundred ways of making dupes".
 The book also describes the preparation of rose water.

+In November 2020, a bilingual Arabic-English edition was published as The Book of Charlatans by New York University Press This edition was edited by Manuela Dengler and translated by Humphrey Davis.